RegionMiner subtask: Annotation and Statistics

 The output has up to five sections (depending on the analysis options).

-subsequent analysis options are available for selected subsets of regions
+subsequent viewing and analysis options are available for selected subsets or all regions

 (see below).